al-jimenez/whereis/README.md

 # whereis()
 whereis is a bash function that overloads the native whereis.
 It locates programs (using native 'whereis') or locates a file (i.e. script, etc).
 NOTE: uses 'find' which excludes ~\Library, searches current folder structure.

+# OS
-Obviously this is for use on macOS and can be modified for other OS.
+Used / created for macOS bash but can be modified for other OS.

 ## Use
 Use this and customize it with your variations.
 I use it to search for commands, whether it be a command, a script or any other file.